 Resources – Reader Policy

 Use of Readers: Each quarter during the third week of classes, courses eligible for Readers will be sent a Reader Allocation letter from Steven.
 Reader eligible courses are those with an enrollment of at least 30 students without a TA, with the exception of English 4, seminars, creative writing courses and graduate courses.
 If the budget is insufficient to meet your needs, you may make a written request to the Chair for additional funding.
 Be sure that your request includes the number of additional hours needed, along with a thorough justification based upon the number of papers assigned, the timing of these papers in the course, whether or not your Reader is attending your course, and any other details to make your case.
 Please be sure to keep track of your Reader’s hours since you must sign the time sheets acknowledging time actually worked (including course attendance).
 Any overdraft may be deducted from future allocations.
-Jeanette Feng Jeanette Janel, Danielle, or Mike Abigail Steven Feng or Rick If you need advice in the selection of a Reader, you may ask other faculty who have taught the course.
+Jeanette Feng Jeanette Janel, Stephanie, or Mike Abigail Steven Feng or Rick If you need advice in the selection of a Reader, you may ask other faculty who have taught the course.
 If you need to find a Reader for a particular course, you can provide that information to the Graduate Office, who will post your search for a Reader in an email to the graduate student listserv, and to the Chair’s office.
 Reader positions will also be posted on the campus website as required by the SAGE contract.

 Rules and Guidelines for the Reading Program